🏢Agent Office

 Pixel mini Michael representing 1.
 AEH AI Operating Layer

 Strategic AI and workflow layer across sales, operations, finance, admin, reporting, customer experience, lead flow, and job completion.
-The goal is a more visible business where repeatable work is automated, exceptions surface early, and humans stay on judgment.

 • Maps core workflows and handoffs.